top of page

 Second Meeting:

-We input your information into our financial planning software and begin to delve deeper into your most important priorities.
+We begin to delve deeper into your most important priorities and understand your entire financial picture.
 Our goal is to understand each other best so that strategies are customized and implemented based on your comfort and preferences.

 Future Meetings: